 Please note that the consideration of potential negative effects should be specific and realistic.
-Potential adverse effects should not be minimised or exaggerated.
+Potential adverse effects should not be minimised or exaggerated. n/a or avandarated

 11) Does your review indicate that the effect of the policy or decision under review could combine with other policies or decisions of LCC or other public authorities?